MadcapJake/howl-citrine-bundle/README.md

 ## Thanks

-To Gabor de Mooij (@gabordemooij) for providing this cool language.
+To [Gabor de Mooij](https://github.com/gabordemooij) for providing this cool language.

 ## License